vinodmeesap/cordova-background-geolocation/docs/README.md

 The number of miutes to wait before turning off the GPS after the ActivityRecognition System (ARS) detects the device is `STILL` (**Android:** defaults to 0, no timeout, **iOS:** defaults to 5min).
 If you don't set a value, the plugin is eager to turn off the GPS ASAP.
 An example use-case for this configuration is to delay GPS OFF while in a car waiting at a traffic light.  **WARNING** Setting a value > 15 min is **not** recommended, particularly for Android.

+####`@param {Boolean} disableStopDetection [false]`

+For iOS, disables the accelerometer-based **Stop-detection System**.
+When disabled, the plugin will use the default iOS behaviour of automatically turning off location-services when the device has stopped for exactly 15 minutes.
+When disabled, you will no longer have control over `stopTimeout`.

+For Android, location-services **will never turn OFF** if you set this to `true`!
+It will be purely up to you or the user to execute `#changePace(false)` or `#stop` to turn off location-services.

 **iOS Stop-detection timing**.
 ![](https://dl.dropboxusercontent.com/u/2319755/cordova-background-geolocaiton/ios-stop-detection-timing.png)